team

 alumni

 Ana Korosec studied Molecular Biology at the University of Vienna and obtained her Master’s degree in 2013.
 She worked as a research technician at CeMM for 2.5 years.
-From 2016 until 2021, Ana worked as a staff scientist in the Lichtenberger Lab.
+From 2016 until 2021, Ana was staff scientist and lab manager in the Lichtenberger Lab.

 Ana @ pubmed

 Katharina Lipp studied Biotechnology at the University of Applied Sciences Tulln.
 After obtaining her Master’s degree, she worked as a Lab Technician at the Max F. Perutz Laboratories in Vienna for 1 year.
 In 2014, she started working as Technical Assistant at the Medical University of Vienna, Dept. of Dermatology in the lab of Robert Loewe.
-From Nov 2018 until May 2021, her technical assistance was shared with the Lichtenberger Lab.
-She is a technician at Origimm now.
+She joined the the Lichtenberger Lab from Nov 2018 until May 2021.

 Kathi @ pubmed